-If you have any questions, feel free to contact us either by email at Ngarimu.Scholarship@education.govt.nz or by phone on 0800 165 225 (choose option 4 - general enquiries).
+If you have any questions, feel free to contact us by email at Ngarimu.Scholarship@education.govt.nz.

 Ministry of Education

-The posted flash drive will need to be post marked on or prior to Wednesday 1 September 2021 to be eligible.
+The posted flash drive will need to be post marked on or prior to the competition closing date to be eligible.

 - Lead producer’s name

 - School name

 - Total running time (not more than 5 minutes).

 The length of the video should be approximately 3 minutes and not exceed 5 minutes (including opening and closing credits, references and music etc.)